honeypumpkin/codecamp-notes/exam2notes.md

 * *Explain what it means for strings to be immutable.*
     * Strings are immutable, which means you cannot change an existing string.
 The best you can do is create a new string that is a variation on the original.
     * The solution here is to concatenate an edit onto a slice of your string.
 This operation has no effect on the original string.

+# THE EXAM
+1. What is the output of this statement?

+j = 24
+print(j % 2)

+0

+2. How can you rewrite the following code into something with fewer lines of code?

+a = 14
+if a > 20:
+     print(True)
+else:
+     print(False)

+Your Answer:
+a = 14

+print(a > 20)

+3. What is the output of this statement?

+x = 16
+print(x > 15 and 2 == 3)

+False

+4. What is the output of this statement?

+x = 4
+y = 6

+print((x > 2 and 6 > 4) or (y < 2))

+True

+5. Write a few lines of code that assign a value to x and then test if x is between 5 and 15, printing True if that’s the case, and False if it is not.

+Your Answer:
+x = 14

+print(x > 5 and x < 15)

+6. Declare a variable named animal that receives user input for a kind of animal.
+Then write an If statement wherein if animal equals "lion", print "roar", otherwise print "this is not a lion."

+Your Answer:
+animal = input("What kind of animal would you like?")

+if animal == "lion":

+    print("roar")

+else:

+    print("this is not a lion")

+7. What is the output of this statement?

+if 7 * 2 > 4:
+     print("TRUE")
+else:
+     print("FALSE")
+print("TRUE")

+Your Answer:
+"TRUE"

+"TRUE"

+8. Write nested if statements that reflect the following:

+Variable: temperature

+Is Warm

+Is Cold

+Variable: rain

+Is Rainy

+Print Play in the Rain

+Print Stay Indoors

+Is Dry

+Print Go Swimming

+Print Layer Up

+Your Answer:
+def weather(x, y):

+if x == "Rainy":

+if y == "Warm":

+print("Play in the Rain")

+else:

+print("Stay Indoors")

+elif x == "Dry":

+if y == "Warm":

+print("Go Swimming")

+else:

+print("Layer Up")

+print(weather(Dry, Warm))

+9. Write if and else-if statements that reflect the following:

+Variable: animal

+Print

+lion

+roar

+sheep

+baaa

+cat

+meow

+none of the above (else)

+unknown

+Your Answer:
+animal = x

+if animal == "lion":

+    print("roar")

+elif animal == "sheep":

+    print("baa")

+elif animal == "cat":

+    print("meow")

+else:

+    print("unknown")

+10. Using the following starter code, implement a while loop that adds 1 gallon of gas to the car’s tank as long as the gas level is below the capacity of the tank.
+At the end of the loop, the car should have a full tank of gas. **WRONG**

+car_fuel_capacity = 13
+gallons_pumped = 0
+gas_in_the_car = 4

+Your Answer:
+car_fuel_capacity = 13
+gallons_pumped = 0
+gas_in_the_car = 4

+while gas_in_the_car =< car_fuel_capacity:

+    gas_in_car = gas_in_car + 1

+return gas_in_car

+gallons_pumped = gas_in_car - 4

+print("You have pumped ", gallons_pumped, " to fill your tank to ", gas_in_the_car, ", which is equal to your capacity of ", car_fuel_capacity, ".")

+11. Under what circumstances might you use a while loop instead of a for loop? **WRONG**

+Your Answer:
+When you need to iterate the loop for longer then just the string length (ie when you need the loop to reach a certain value), or when you need input from user to command loop to stop.

+12. Given the variable below, print out the first and last initials of the name: **WRONG**

+username = “John Smith”

+Your Answer:
+username = “John Smith”

+print[0, 5]

+13. Strings are immutable.
+Explain what this concept means.

+Your Answer:
+This means they cannot be changed at the base-level.
+You can create new strings with substitutions which look like the string has changed, but the original string is still there, just no longer being pointed to.